ConnorSweeneyDev/.config/readme.md

   `developer`).
 - Ensure you are able to access and use the Windows Store, winget relies on this for certain things.
-  If you can't access the store (it's known to be glitchy for some accounts) then you can find alternative installs for dependencies on Chocolatey or their official websites.
+  If you can't access the store (it's known to be glitchy for some accounts) then you can find alternative installs for all dependencies on either Chocolatey (packaged with [NodeJS](https://nodejs.org/en/download/prebuilt-installer)) or the dependency's official website.

 ### Terminal Installation:
 - Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`.